 Fix #1: Clear Kodi’s Cache Files

-Kodi’s cached data can include everything from files, scripts, images, up to other media stored on your device.
-These are typically the files you access quite often, which helps the application improve its performance.
+Kodi’s cached data can include everything from files, scripts, and images, to other media stored on your device.
+These are typically the files you access pretty often, which helps the application improve its performance.
 However, if there’s a problem with the cache, this will force Kodi to crash.

-What you need to do in this case is to clear Kodi’s cache files.
-Click on the provided link to learn how that’s done by using a third-party addon called Indigo.
+What you need to do in this case is clear Kodi’s cache files.
+Click on the provided link to learn how that’s done using a third-party addon called Indigo.